SteveClement/IPRangeMess/README.md

 # IPRange_Mess
 The Mess, the IP Protocol

+## Important Notes /!\

+### Working offline (aka.
+No Internetz)
+When developing with Flask-Bootstrap or Flask-Moment make sure to either cache the the JS files or do an offline installl.
+Once the Internet is gone, and you do a hard refresh, it tries to re-download these files from the Web.

+### uWSGI et al.

+There are a few ways to run, test, debug a Flask project.
+By far the easiest is to use the internal WSGI interface and just not bother about it.
+For performance and cleanliness reasons you might want to use a web browser to relay the WSGI calls.
+The solution proposed in this project, works for me.
+There might be better and more elegant ways to implement such a "server-side" schim.
+If there is, please let me know.

 ## Install dev env
 This assumes you are near the root of this repository.